-Most recently, the Pfizer vaccine was authorized for kids ages 5-11 based on results from a clinical trial of 2,268 children that showed no new safety concerns.
+Previously, the Pfizer vaccine was authorized for kids ages 5-11 based on results from a clinical trial of 2,268 children that showed no new safety concerns.
 Previous research on the Pfizer vaccine in kids ages 12-15 showed side effects similar to those reported in adults, including pain at the injection site, fatigue and headache.

 If your child is uncomfortable, you can treat post-vaccine symptoms with over-the-counter medications such as acetaminophen or ibuprofen.
 (However, experts say you should not give your child medication before they get the vaccine because it's unclear how they might affect the immune response.)

 If kids generally have less severe cases of COVID-19, why should they be vaccinated?

 The first reason is to avoid potentially severe illness and long-term symptoms from a COVID-19 infection.

 Although kids generally have less severe cases of COVID-19 than adults, they do experience severe COVID-19 including hospitalization and death.
 In addition, there are rare but severe complications, such as multisystem inflammatory syndrome in children (MIS-C).
 This condition, in which different organ systems like the heart and lungs become inflamed, is most common among children younger than 10.

 The second reason is to protect your whole family and your community, especially those who are too vulnerable to get the vaccine or for their vaccines to work as intended.
 The more people who are vaccinated, the slower COVID-19 will spread.
 This is called herd immunity.

 "Kids and adolescents make up about 22% of our population, so they're an incredibly important part of achieving herd immunity," Day said.

 How did researchers determine the dose of vaccine for young children?